The moduli space of Fano manifolds with K\"ahler-Ricci solitons

-The author emphasizes that we do not need the original statement of Proposition \ref{GITpolystable} to prove all the statements in the rest of this paper.
-So we only need to prove the equivalence stated in this remark.
-The author leaves the original proof which includes a gap in the last paragraph and leaves it to the readers to check the above equivalence. \end{postrem}
+The author emphasizes that we do not use the original statement of Proposition \ref{GITpolystable} to prove all the statements in the rest of this paper and we only use the equivalence stated in this remark.
+The original proof is still fine to show this equivalence. \end{postrem}

-\begin{proof}[Proof of Proposition \ref{GITpolystable}] Let $\Omega_0$ be the linearization of $\Omega_\xi$ at $0 \in B$, i.e., $\Omega_0 = (d\mathfrak{J}_0-, J_0 d\mathfrak{J}_0 -)_\xi$ under the identification $T_b B = \mathbb{H}^1_T = T_0 B$.
+\begin{proof}[Proof of Proposition \ref{GITpolystable}] Let $\Omega_0$ be the linearization of $\Omega_\xi$ at $0 \in B$, i.e., $\Omega_0 = (d_0 \mathfrak{J} \cdot, J_0 d_0 \mathfrak{J} \cdot)_\xi$ under the identification $T_b B = \mathbb{H}^1_T = T_0 B$.
 Consider the map $\nu_0 :\mathbb{H}^1_T \to \mathfrak{k}^*$ defined by

 Then $\nu_0$ is a moment map with respect to the symplectic structure $\Omega_0$.
 The Kempf-Ness theorem says that $b \in \mathbb{H}^1_T$ is polystable with respect to $K^c = \mathrm{Aut}_T (X)$ if and only if $b K^c \cap \nu_0^{-1} (0) \neq \emptyset$.